Don't Be The "Scooter" Of Your Office

 You can try and find a dynamic character or actor who you feel matches the way you would like to sound, and then try mimicking him.
 Then, read some professional material or pretend to have a conversation with a colleague, channeling the voice characteristics you were made aware of while being that character.
 You can always pull back a little, adjust.

-I often using strategic singing exercises with my clients.
+I often use strategic singing exercises with my clients.
 Singing connects you to your breath, your body and to different aspects of your personality in new ways.
 It reinforces tonal support and continuity of voice.
 Even some of my clients who are at first resistant to sing learn some pretty amazing things about themselves and their capabilities when we get going.

 I also do some improv with my clients.
 Improv is a great way to drop self-imposed boundaries, as it invites more aspects of your personality to play.
 If you're looking for a good improv class, there are plenty in NY, online and super accessible.
 You can check out my friend Carl Kissin's class.
 Carl is a sweetheart of a guy with an impressive background, including having performed in more than 4,000 shows for Chicago City Limits and being the show's head writer and director of their National Touring Company.